OrganicityEu-Platform/oppnet/README.md

 	]
 }
 ```
-, then the application is able to correctly parse the packet the sensor sends to it.
+Then the application is able to correctly parse the packet the sensor sends to it.

 #### Customized application